SMARTen Up Rocks, Part 2

-Summary: The series continues on making your Rocks SMART.
-While completing the objective is obviously the goal of any Rock, it’s also important to clearly define what success looks like, how it is measured, and how you plan to get there.
+The series continues on making your Rocks SMART (Specific, Measurable, Achievable, Relevant, and Time-bound).
+While completing the objective is the goal of any Rock, it’s also important to clearly define what success looks like, how it is measured, and how you plan to get there.

-Last week we introduced the concept of using Ninety.io to “SMARTen up” your Rocks – a process that builds on the information gathered in the Quarterly meeting to create an achievable goal.
+Last week, we introduced the concept of using Ninety to “SMARTen up” your Rocks – a process that builds on the information gathered in the Quarterly Planning Meeting to create an achievable goal.
 As we shared, the first step is to remind everyone to follow the steps.
-Step two is to define the goal of the Rock.
+Step two is to define the intent of the Rock.
 (To catch up on the steps, visit SMARTen Up Rocks, part 1.)

-Let’s dive into spelling out what success looks like and the path to get there.
+Let’s dive into spelling out what success looks like and how to get there.

-What sets Rocks apart from To-Do’s is the process of building up to an overarching goal instead of simply completing a task.
-To that end, you’ll need to understand when you’ve crossed the finish line and achieved that goal.
+What sets Rocks apart from To-Dos is the process of building up to an overarching goal instead of simply completing a task.
+You’ll need to understand when you’ve crossed the finish line and achieved that goal.

-No matter the goal, you and your team should identify the data that shows progress towards ultimately achieving it.
+No matter the goal, you and your team should identify the data showing progress toward achieving it.
 This data might already be part of your goal definition, or it might require some creative thinking.

-Important tip: Try to avoid getting focused on one data point – think if there’s a percentage or another angle of attack to create at least three metrics so that you can triangulate the exact position of success.
+Important tip: Try to avoid focusing on one data point – consider whether there’s a percentage or another angle of attack to create at least three metrics so you can triangulate the exact position of success.

-Once you’ve identified the data that correlates with your Rock, use it to create Measurables for yourself or the team.
-If it’s for the team, consider placing the Measurable on the Scorecard so the team can review it each week.
+Once you’ve identified the data that correlates to your Rock, use it to create Key Performance Indicators (KPIs) for yourself or the team.
+If it’s for the team, consider placing the KPI on the Scorecard so the team can review it each week.

-Rocks are big goals, so just how you’d... a) eat an elephant, b) begin a journey, c) enter favorite cliche here________... the best move is to break down the Rock into more manageable steps; these are called Milestones.
+Rocks are big goals, so the best move is to break down the Rock into more manageable steps called Milestones.

 Here at Ninety, we like breaking the Rock into 13 weekly goals as part of our “SMARTening” process.
 It paints a better picture of attainability.
-It also allows for folks to quickly realize if 13 weeks isn’t going to be enough time to complete the Rock, which is the trigger for the overall scope to be re-evaluated.
+It also allows folks to quickly realize when 13 weeks isn’t going to be enough time to complete the Rock, which triggers the overall scope to be re-evaluated.

-Another reason we create Milestones as weekly steps is because they act as good indicators of the Rock’s status, making it easy to report back to the team on how well the Rock is progressing.
-Reviewing Milestones during your weekly meetings removes ambiguity, and makes it clear whether it’s “on-track” or “off-track” SMARTening up your Rocks shouldn’t take long at all but can be a powerful way to think out your strategy.
-The tools within Ninety make it Almost Easy™ to complete these steps, giving you the power to do things like batch assign To-Do’s and easily plot out Milestones.
+Another reason we create Milestones as weekly steps is that they act as good indicators of the Rock’s status, making it easy to report back to the team on how well the Rock is progressing.
+Reviewing Milestones during your Weekly Team Meetings removes ambiguity and makes it clear whether it’s “on track” or “off track.”
+Making your Rocks SMART shouldn’t take long at all but can be a powerful way to think out your strategy.
+The tools within Ninety make it easy to complete these steps, giving you the power to do things like batch assign To-Dos and easily plot out Milestones.

-Next step is to apply these steps after your next Quarterly and see for yourself the value of the SMARTening process.
+The next step is to apply these steps after your next Quarterly and see the value of the SMARTening process for yourself.
 Let us know how it goes – we’re here to help if you need it!